gberta/BNF_globalization/README.md

 This is the code for Boundary Neural Fields globalization method.
 The technical report of the method can be found at http://arxiv.org/pdf/1511.02674v1.pdf

-If you use this software please cite our paper:
+If you use this software please cite our CVPR 2016 paper:

 @InProceedings{gberta_2016_CVPR,
 author = {Gedas Bertasius and Jianbo Shi and Lorenzo Torresani},